Business/Career

 • Check your affordability status and monthly spending.
 Ideally you should be able to pay at least one-third of your net income monthly to offset the mortgage.

 • Save up to a sizable equity.
 Equity refers to the amount you can easily contribute towards paying for the target property.
-Mortgage lenders in Nigeria typically demand that the borrower must have 20% to 50% of the value of the property ready as savings.
+Mortgage lenders in Nigeria typically demand that the borrower must have 20% to 50% of the property value ready as savings.
 But with the National Housing Fund (NHF), you only require 5% equity to apply for a mortgage.

 • Find out and prepare towards extra charges.
 You will likely pay for development levy, insurance fees, appraisal fees, interest rates, management fees, and maybe other administrative charges.
 So be ready.

 • Search and identify the property you need.
-Better you discuss your intention with the property agent/broker.
+It is better you discuss your intention with the property agent/broker.

 • Prepare the necessary documents to accompany the application form.
 Documents required to apply for a mortgage in Nigeria include: